eMPee584/terminal-desktop/README.md

 soon to be replaced by a systemd thing

 # libcaca text mode graphics utilities
-your own ascii art fireplace
+your own ascii art fireplace & more

 # mpd + ncmpcpp music library player service
 the ultimate nerd jukebox